Reddit: Advertising

 Reddit launched two different ways of advertising on the site in 2009.
 The company launched sponsored content and a self-serve ads platform that year.
 Reddit launched its Reddit Gold benefits program in July 2010, which offered new features to editors and created a new revenue stream for the business that did not rely on banner ads.
 On September 6, 2011, Reddit became operationally independent of Condé Nast, operating as a separate subsidiary of its parent company, Advance Publications.

 Reddit's users tend to be more privacy-conscious than on other websites, often using tools like ad-blocking software and proxies, and they dislike "feeling manipulated by brands" but respond well to "content that begs for intelligent viewers and participants."
 Lauren Orsini writes in ReadWrite that "Reddit's huge community is the perfect hype machine for promoting a new movie, a product release, or a lagging political campaign" but there is a "very specific set of etiquette.
 Redditors don't want to advertise for you, they want to talk to you."
 Journalists have used the site as a basis for stories, though they are advised by the site's policies to respect that "reddit's communities belong to their members" and to seek proper attribution for people's contributions.

-Reddit announced that they would begin using VigLink to redirect affiliate links in June 2016.
+Reddit announced that it would begin using VigLink to redirect affiliate links in June 2016.
 Since 2017, Reddit has partnered with companies to host sponsored AMAs and other interactive events, increased advertising offerings, and introduced efforts to work with content publishers.

 In 2018, Reddit hired Jen Wong as COO, responsible for the company's business strategy and growth, and introduced native mobile ads.
 Reddit opened a Chicago office to be closer to major companies and advertising agencies located in and around Chicago.
 In 2019, Reddit hired former Twitter ad director Shariq Rizvi as its vice president of ad products and engineering.